bnrp/icatf/README.md

 # icatf
 Bash script for simpler displaying of images in folders using the kitty terminal emulator's icat command.
+Specifically I made this so I can easily output the names of an image next to its display.

 ### Installation
 Download `icatf.sh` and add the line `alias icatf = bash <path to icatf.sh>/icatf.sh` in your `.bashrc`.